prpole/columbia_orals/polefrone_preoral_b2.md

 what is lost---and what is lost tends to be inflected with European communal structures[, especially in the case of immigrants.]

-# Part I: Community Without Density on the Vanishing Frontier
+### Community Without Density on the Vanishing Frontier

-Order: Norris---frontier communities, structures of communities, the sense of *loss*?
-Always occurs in the

-The west

-- In part 3: Octopus: dialectic of local and global expressed in the railroad whistle that begins the novel; cf L. Marx, Machine in the Garden

 McTeague concludes with the flight from high-density, settled city to the low-density frontier in which McTeague's brutish, uncivilized nature finds the